'Is that it?': Chinese report into death of doctor who raised coronavirus alarm underwhelms

 Since then, the virus has spread globally to 172 nations, infecting nearly 220,000, killing more than 8,900 people and crippling the global economy.

-The investigating team, in a question and answer session published by state news agency Xinhua, said some hostile forces, for the purpose of attacking the ruling Communist Party and Chinese government, gave Li the “anti-establishment” labels of “hero” and “awakener”.
+The investigating team, in a question and answer session published by state news agency Xinhua, said some hostile forces gave Li the “anti-establishment” labels of “hero” and “awakener” for the purpose of attacking the ruling Communist Party and government.

 “This is completely untrue,” it said.
 “Li was a Communist Party member, not a so-called ‘person who was against the system’.
 Those who have ulterior motives to fan flames, confuse and poison people’s minds, to agitate society’s emotions are doomed to fail.”

-Reporting by Brenda Goh; Additional Reporting by Huizhong Wu in Beijing; Editing by Tony Munroe and Nick Macfie
+Reporting by Brenda Goh; Additional Reporting by Huizhong Wu in Beijing; Editing by Tony Munroe, Nick Macfie and Lincoln Feast.